 You must enable the option Enable Event-Triggered Snapshot if you want snapshots to be uploaded to the FTP and NAS when motion detection, VCA event, or an alarm input is triggered.
-If you have configured the FTP settings and selected Upload Type in the Network > Advanced Settings > FTP tab for motion detection or an alarm input, the snapshots will not be uploaded to the FTP if this option is disabled.
+If you have configured the FTP settings in Network > Advanced Settings > FTP and selected the action Upload to FTP/Memory Card/NAS for motion detection, VCA, or alarm input, the snapshots will be uploaded to the FTP server.